Can Encrypted DNS Be Fast?: Results

 \subsection{How Does Encrypted DNS Perform Compared With Conventional DNS?}

-We next compare query response times across each protocol and recursive resolver. \Fref{fig:overall_dns_timings} shows box plots for DNS response times across all Whiteboxes for each resolver and protocol. ``Default'' refers to the resolver that is configured by default on each Whitebox (which might typically be the DNS resolver operated by the Whitebox's upstream ISP).
+We next compare query response times across each protocol and recursive resolver. \Fref{fig:overall_dns_timings} shows box plots for DNS response times across all Whiteboxes for each resolver and protocol. ``Default'' refers to the resolver that is configured by default on each Whitebox (which is typically the DNS resolver operated by the Whitebox's upstream ISP).

 \paragraph{DNS performance varies across resolvers.} First of all, conventional DNS performance varies across recursive resolvers.
-For the default resolvers configured on Whiteboxes, the median query response time using conventional DNS is 24.8 ms. For Resolvers \cloudflare{}, \google{}, and \quadnine{}, the median query response times using DNS are 23.2 ms, 34.8 ms, and 38.3 ms, respectively.
-Although \cloudflare{} performs better than the ISP default resolvers, \google{} and \quadnine{} perform at least 10~ms slower.
+For the default resolvers configured on Whiteboxes, the median query response time using conventional DNS is 24.8 ms. For Resolvers X, Y, and Z, the median query response times using DNS are 23.2 ms, 34.8 ms, and 38.3 ms, respectively.
+Although X performs better than the default resolvers, Y and Z perform at least 10~ms slower.
 This variability could be attributed to differences in deployments between open resolvers.

 \paragraph{DoT performance nearly matches conventional DNS.} Interestingly DoT lookup times are close to those of conventional DNS.
-For Resolvers \cloudflare{}, \google{}, and \quadnine{}, the median query response times for DoT are 20.9 ms, 32.2 ms, and 45.3 ms, respectively.
-Interestingly, for \cloudflare{} and \google{}, we find that DoT performs 2.3 ms and 2.6 ms \emph{faster} than conventional DNS, respectively.
-For both of these resolvers, the best median DNS query performance could be attained using DoT. \quadnine{}'s median response time was 7~ms slower.
+For Resolvers X, Y, and Z, the median query response times for DoT are 20.9 ms, 32.2 ms, and 45.3 ms, respectively.
+Interestingly, for X and Y, we find that DoT performs 2.3 ms and 2.6 ms \emph{faster} than conventional DNS, respectively.
+For both of these resolvers, the best median DNS query performance could be attained using DoT.
+Z's median response time was 7~ms slower.
 The performance improvement of DoT over conventional DNS in some cases is interesting because conventional wisdom suggests that the connection overhead of TCP and TLS would be prohibitive.
 On the other hand, various factors, including transport-layer optimizations in TCP, as well as differences in infrastructure deployments, could explain these discrepancies.
-Explaining the causes of these discrepancies is an avenue for future work.
+It may also be the case that DoT resolvers have lower query loads than conventional DNS resolvers, enabling comparable (or sometimes faster) response times.
+Investigating the causes of these discrepancies is an avenue for future work.